History of New England: The Dominion of New England (1686–1689)

 King James II of England became concerned about the increasingly independent ways of the colonies, in particular their self-governing charters, open flouting of the Navigation Acts, and increasing military power.
 He decreed the Dominion of New England in 1686, an administrative union of all the New England colonies, and the Province of New York and the Province of New Jersey were added into it two years later.
-The union was imposed upon the colonies and removed nearly all the leaders who had been elected by the colonists themselves, and it was highly unpopular as a result.
+The union was imposed upon the colonies and removed nearly all the leaders who had been elected by the colonists themselves, and it was highly controversial in America.
 The Connecticut Colony refused to deliver their charter to dominion Governor Edmund Andros in 1687, so he sent an armed contingent to seize it.
 According to tradition, the colonists hid the charter inside the Charter Oak tree.
-King James was removed from the throne in the Glorious Revolution of 1689, and Andros was arrested and sent back to England by the colonists during the 1689 Boston Revolt.
+King James was removed from the throne in the Glorious Revolution of 1689, and Andros was arrested and sent back to England by the colonists during the 1689 Boston revolt.

 Government of the colonies

 Most of the colonial charters were significantly modified after the Glorious Revolution in 1689, with the appointment of royal governors to nearly every colony.
 An uneasy tension existed between the Royal Governors and the officials who had been elected by the colonists themselves.
 The governors wanted essentially unlimited powers, and the different layers of elected officials resisted as best they could.
-In most cases, towns continued operating as self-governing bodies, as they had done previously and ignored the royal governors whenever possible.
-The New England colonies were not formally united again until 1776 when the Thirteen Colonies declared themselves independent states in a larger unit called the United States of America.
+In most cases, towns continued operating as self-governing bodies as they had done previously, and they ignored the royal governors whenever possible.
+The New England colonies were not formally united again until 1776.
+The Enlightenment led to more concern in political behaviors and less religious interference in government.

 Population and demographics

 The regional economy grew rapidly in the 17th century, thanks to heavy immigration, high birth rates, low death rates, and an abundance of inexpensive farmland.
 The population grew from 3,000 in 1630 to 14,000 in 1640, 33,000 in 1660, 68,000 in 1680, and 91,000 in 1700.
-Between 1630 and 1643, about 20,000 Puritans arrived, settling mostly near Boston; after 1643, fewer than 50 immigrants arrived per year.
-The average size of a family 1660-1700 was 7.1 children; the birth rate was 49 babies per year per thousand people, and the death rate was about 22 deaths per year per thousand people.
+About 20,000 Puritans arrived between 1630 and 1643, settling mostly near Boston; after 1643, fewer than 50 immigrants arrived per year.
+The average size of a family was 7 children; the birth rate was 49 babies per year per thousand people, and the death rate was about 22 deaths per year per thousand people.
 About 27 percent of the population was composed of men between 16 and 60 years old.